Carpal tunnel syndrome: Causes

-Discrete Pathophysiology and Carpal Tunnel Syndrome
+Discrete pathophysiology and CTS

-Hereditary neuropathy with susceptibility to pressure palsies is a genetic condition that appears to increase the probability of developing MNCT.
+Hereditary neuropathy with susceptibility to pressure palsies is a genetic condition that appears to increase the probability of developing CTS.
 Heterozygous mutations in the gene SH3TC2, associated with Charcot-Marie-Tooth, may confer susceptibility to neuropathy, including CTS.

 Association between common benign tumors such as lipomas, ganglion, and vascular malformation should be handled with care.
-Such tumors are very common and overlap with IMNCT is more likely than pressure on the median nerve.
-Similarly, the degree to which transthyretin amyloidosis-associated polyneuropathy and carpal tunnel syndrome is under investigation.
+Such tumors are very common and are more likely to compress the median nerve.
+Similarly, the association between transthyretin amyloidosis-associated polyneuropathy and carpal tunnel syndrome is under investigation.
 Prior carpal tunnel release is often noted in individuals who later present with transthyretin amyloid-associated cardiomyopathy.
 There is consideration that bilateral carpal tunnel syndrome could be a reason to consider amyloidosis, timely diagnosis of which could improve heart health.
 Amyloidosis is rare, even among people with carpal tunnel syndrome (0.55% incidence within 10 years of carpal tunnel release).
-In the absence of other factors associated with a notable probability of amyloidosis, it's not clear that biopsy at the time of carpal tunnel release has a suitable balance between potential harms and potential benefits.
+In the absence of other factors associated with a notable probability of amyloidosis, it is not clear that biopsy at the time of carpal tunnel release has a suitable balance between potential harms and potential benefits.

-Other specific pathophysiologies that can cause median neuropathy via pressure include:
+Other specific pathophysiologies that can cause CTS via pressure include: